Anonymous2716/IMV/README.md

 # TODO
-further improvements will be done in the future if I have time and mind. such as:
+Further improvements will be done in the future if I have time and mind. such as:

 1. Displaying destination directories.
 2. Better scaling.